HatchApps/xavier-help/faq.md

 ### When will I be billed?

-Xavier bills in advance; you will receive an invoice by email for the number of clients active in the previous monthly billing cycle, which begins when you have entered your payment details, and any free trials have ended.
+Xavier bills in advance; you will receive an invoice by email for the number of clients active in the previous monthly billing cycle, which begins when you have entered your payment details.

 ### What's your Custom Pricing?

 If you have more than 20 clients, please [get in touch](/contact-us.md) and we can arrange a custom plan for you that will meet your needs.

-### Can I change plans at any time?
+### Can I change bundles at any time?

 If you're lucky enough to grow to need more than the number of clients in your subscription whilst using Xavier, please inform us by
 [email](/contact-us.md) and we'll get you sorted with a new plan right away.

+You can upgrade your bundles at any time, however you cannot downgrade your bundle in the same month you have upgraded.
+In order to downgrade your bundle, you will need to remove clients from your client list until you are within the bundle limits.

+### Can I add my Practice for free?

+Xavier does not offer a free Practice licence; your practice will still take up one of your licence bundles.

 ## Regional Compatibility